 Browse booking.com and other hotel comparison sites to review some possible accommodation options ahead of your trip.
-Once again, if you are travelling during the summer months, this needs to be booked in advance.
+This needs to be booked in advance if you are travelling during the summer months.

 One tip is to consider making reservations at hotels that have free cancellation up until a certain date.
 That way you have some flexibility in your Greece trip if you desire it.
 If you decided that you would like to spend a little longer in a certain city, you can do.

 Buy Tickets to Popular Activities in Advance

 Many tours, excursions, and cultural experiences can be booked once you arrive in Greece.
 However, if there is a day trip or a particular tour that you are really interested in, consider reserving your spot in advance while you are still in the stages of planning a trip to Greece.

 While I am certainly not a fan of “traditional” tours that entail following a Tour Guide around as she waves a red flag and 42 other travellers follow, I do see the value in more “intimate” tour experiences.

 Small tours with local guides can enable you to really scratch beneath the surface of a country’s history and culture.
 For example, you might be interested to do a food tour in Athens or take a traditional Greek cooking class.